RauchDavis13/Team_Profile_Generator/README.md

-# README-maker
+# Team Profile Generator

-## Bootcamp: Challenge 9 - Create app for README.md
+## Bootcamp: Challenge 10 - Create CLI app to generate HTML based Team Profile

-The purpose of this assignment, is to create a working app for a user to populate a template to build a README.md file through a series of questions asked.
+The purpose of this assignment, is to create a working app for a user to populate a template to build an HTML based Team Profile file through a series of questions asked.

-- Motivation: Test what has been learned through practical application and testing of Javascript, Node and Node modules including "inquirer", related to the construct of this assignment
+- Motivation: Test what has been learned through practical application and testing of Javascript, CLI, OOP, TDD, Node and Node modules including "inquirer", related to the construct of this assignment

-- Project: Create an app to create a README.md file.
-The file will be filled with answers from user promtps for GitHub ID, email, project name, project description, license used (if any), command instructions for dependencies and tests, and user supplied instructions for 3rd party usage and contribution.
+- Project: Create an app to create a Team Portfolion html file.
+The file will be filled with answers from user promtps to initially ask for the team manager info, and then options to add an ulimited amount of team Engineers and/or Inters.
+Upon selecting no further team members, and html page will be generated showing the team members.

-- Problem Solved: User is prompted to answer a series of questions from the command prompt and a README.md file is generated.
+- Problem Solved: User is prompted to answer a series of questions from the command prompt and a Team Profie html file is generated.
 In addition, a video is supplied from the author that walks a user through the process of using this app.

-- Lessons Learned: Many.
-The course work in Module 9 supplied a good frame work of how to make the main js file (index.js) using inquirer questions/answers, as well as how to use promise statements for sending data to other files in the app for specific functions.
-However, Module 9 used inquire.prompt differently than this assignment requires, in that Module 9 had one main array for a first series of user questions, then an additional array for a user to enter in multiple projects.
-This project required only one array of questions.
-The remaining data flow and file creation was similar.
-The syntax of the "promise" process is tricky and needs repetition for better understanding of how this flow works, and to reduce/prevent syntax errors in usage.
-As this was on the main core teachings in this latest module, it was easy to get stuck with incorrect syntax preventing data flow from one file to the next.
-Be careful on usage of console.log statements within the .then statements, as it's easy to get errors and prevent data flow.
-When the README.md file is generated, the file is written as a markdown template where temperate literals and links are visible.
-To view it as a "readme" file, it must be viewed in preview mode.
+- Lessons Learned: Currently, the most difficult assignment to date.
+Balancing for time, this project is being entered incomplete as I can't find a way to fix the correction for the data coming into the page-template being undefined.
+The remaining code has been setup to generate an HTML page based on team manager and additional team members, in a card format from Boot Strap.
+Discouraging since the previous assignment entered was scored very well.
+Testing with Jest has been completed and works correctly.

-## Files
+## Folders and Files

 - README.md:  Explains usage and functionality of this app

-- redme-guide.md:  Contains recommendations on preferred README.md information
+- /__tests__: Employee.test, Engineer.test., Intern.test and Mananger.test all work to correctly test the functions in the related files in the /lib folder

+- /lib: Contains the files for Employee, Engineer, Inter and Manager, where data is passed in from index.js using inquirer based questions

+- /dist: Folder where created HTML and CSS files reside

 - gitignore: Contains files names that are not passed to Github for usage with the app